-How To Perfect Your Paddle Technique
+How To Paddle on a Surfboard

 Surfing better starts with paddling better.
 Learning the proper paddling technique is one of the most crucial elements to your surf progression.
 Why?
 It helps dramatically accelerate your speed and wave count in the water.
-The better your paddle, the more waves you catch, the quicker you progress.
+The better your paddle, the more waves you catch, and the quicker you progress.
+So, how do we get there?
+Two main concepts; minimizing resistance (“drag”) and maximizing propulsion.

 What is “Drag”?

 For example, as you take a stroke, you gain momentum forward, but your body is pushing against water, and your speed is quickly lost unless you keep swimming.
-Whilst there are different types of drag, the most important one for surfers is labelled as “form drag.”
+While there are different types of drag, the most important one for surfers is labelled as “form drag.”
 This is caused by the shape and position of the swimmer (or surfer) as they move forward.

 What is “propulsion”?

 Propulsion is all about how much water you can push backwards and how much forward momentum you can gain.
-The goal here is to maximise the surface area that pushes water underneath.
+The goal here is to maximize the surface area that pushes water underneath.
 Remember- minor technical adjustments can significantly impact how much water you push backwards, ultimately accelerating your paddle speed.

-1. Minimize Resistance (or Drag)
+Minimize Resistance (or Drag)

 Minimizing resistance is about minimizing how much “drag” you have in the water.
 How?
 By finding your “sweet spot” on the surfboard.
 This is a common concept used to describe a surfer laying down on the surfboard at precisely the right spot, vertically and horizontally.
 The goal is to have your body and board move in the water with as little resistance as possible.
 The optimal paddle technique requires a surfer to be centred and balanced on their surfboard.